How Provent and Remove Limescale from Your Home

 Lemon juice or white vinegar can be used to remove limescale and restore the kettle’s luster.
 This is because mild acids effectively remove thin layers of shale.

-How to Use of Vinegar to Descale your Kettle
+How to Use Vinegar to Descale Your Kettle

 - To create a cleaning solution, combine equal amounts of water and vinegar in a container.